 The placard also displays the manufacturers recommended tyre sizes.It’s not always apparent that air is being lost, so it is important to check tyre pressure regularly.
 Air generally escapes at the rate of up to two pounds of air every month.
 More air is usually lost during warmer weather, so more regular checks are needed when temperatures rise.

-Tyre pressures should be checked when the tyre is cold, as pressure increases as the tyre becomes hot.
-Take the cold tyre readings and check them against the recommended tyre pressures from your placard.
+The best time is when the tyre is cold, as pressure increases as the tyre becomes hot.
+Take the cold tyre readings and check them against the recommended pressure levels from your placard.
 Heavy loads or towing puts an extra strain on your tyres.
 So if your vehicle is fully loaded with passengers and luggage, you will need to increase the tyre pressure.
 It is important to consult your vehicles handbook for the correct tyre pressure.